Mohamed Ofkir

-Mohamed Ofkir (born 4 August 1996) is a Norwegian football midfielder who plays for Vålerenga.
+Mohamed Ofkir (born 4 August 1996) is a Norwegian professional footballer who plays for Eliteserien club Vålerenga.

 Professional career

-He started his youth career in Rommen SK, before joining the junior ranks of Lillestrøm.
+He started his youth career in Rommen SK.
+He went on to play for Vålerenga, before joining the junior ranks of Lillestrøm.
 He made his first-team debut in a friendly match in 2014, even scoring a goal.
 He made his Norwegian Premier League debut in April 2015 against Aalesund.

 During winter transferwindow of 2017 his former coach at Lilleström SK, Runar Kristinsson signed him for Belgian side Sporting Lokeren, where he signed a contract for 2.5 years.

 In January 2023, Ofkir signed for Vålerenga on a four-year contract, returning to the club he had spent time at as a youth.

+On 27 January 2025, Ofkir joined Suwon FC of K League 1 of South Korea.